cpisani47/2022-031-DO-React-Django-To-Do/README.md

 updates are relatively straightforward.
-This is directly analogous to what enterprise software tools have done in the ITSM space for more than 20 years (Remedy, OpenView, Peregrine, ServiceNow) except that Django is built on an industry standard open source and increasingly populate language - Python.
+This is directly analogous to what enterprise software tools have done in the ITSM space for more than 20 years (Remedy, OpenView, Peregrine, ServiceNow) except that Django is built on an industry standard open source and increasingly popular language - Python.

 As for React, sure it is cool, but it will probably be superseded by yet another Javascript framework, these seem to have a half life of about 3 years.
 However I